gjbex/Python-software-engineering/source-code/README.md

 1. `oo_vs_functional.ipynb`: comparing object-oriented approach to
   functional approach, including coroutines.
 1. `metaclasses`: illustration of the use of metaclasses in Python.
+1. `data-structures`: illustration of Python and standard library data structures.